Q: Does a Labourer working for a scaffolding company need a CISRS card?

 Q: How is competence assessed?

-Q: Which certification received on completion of the Compex course?
+Q: What certification will be received on completion of the Compex course?

 Q: How long does the Compex certificate last?